 In the summer of 2018, SYA gathers a diverse group of rising high school juniors and seniors for a ten-day community experience of Christian theological education on Simpson’s campus.
 Through worship, service, and reflection, we want to help you ask difficult questions about God and explore different ways to answer them.
 The Residency will give you an opportunity to learn alongside current Simpson College students as well as college professors.

 (2) Ongoing Mentoring:

-In the spring of 2018, you and your cohort from the Residency will plan and implement a project related to worship or service, aimed at making a real impact for good in your own community.
+In the spring of 2019, you and your and your local mentor will plan and implement a project related to worship or service, aimed at making a real impact for good in your own community.